We’re improving road safety and traffic flow in Bacchus Marsh with two major upgrades

 - building on-road bike lanes to connect to nearby shared walking and cycling paths.

-- building a full diamond interchange at O’Herns Road, providing direct access to the Hume Freeway
+- building a full diamond interchange at O’Herns Road to provide direct access to the Hume Freeway

-- widening O’Herns Road bridge over the Hume Freeway to help improve traffic flow to the new interchange and match the four-lane section between Redding Rise and Epping Road
+- widening O’Herns Road bridge over the Hume Freeway to help improve traffic flow to the new interchange and match the 4-lane section between Redding Rise and Epping Road

 - adding one lane in each direction on O’Herns Road between the Hume Freeway and Redding Rise